 COMPETITORS IN EASTERN EUROPE: POLAND, BELARUS

 Eastern Europe is the absolute competitor to Ukraine as it has similar attractions as an outsourcing region.
 The region is strategically positioned for foreign countries in Europe as well as the US and in addition to culture and language.
-Eastern Europe is also a favorable destination for most companies who want to use offshore software development model.
+Eastern Europe is also a favorite destination for most companies who want to use the offshore software development model.

 IT MARKET OVERVIEW

-Ukraine has among the biggest number of IT specialists in Europe of around 105,000 developers in the local IT market which made this country rising star of the offshore programming services.
+Ukraine has among the biggest number of IT specialists in Europe of around 105,000 developers in the local IT market which made this country a rising star of offshore programming services.
 The state has over 1000 IT companies and there is an expectation of growth of its IT specialists to 200,000 by 2020.
 Junior developers in the country are mainly students at the age of around 21 an indication that even senior developers at still young.

-Half of the companies in Belarus have invested in application development while a quarter provides the software development outsourcing services.
+Half of the companies in Belarus have invested in application development while a quarter provides the outsourcing services.
 Belarus IT companies generate approximately 1.5% of the country’s GDP and have over 30,000 software engineers and over 970 IT enterprises both local and foreign.
 This is a result of the support from the Belarusian government since the residential IT companies are exempted from taxation having joined High-Tech Park.

-The Belarusian IT industry boost majorly comes from the available pool of offshore developers at attractive rates, limited government interference, and the affordable specialists.
+The Belarusian IT industry boost majorly comes from the available pool of offshore developers at attractive rates, limited government interference, and affordable specialists.